pasamio/noncdn/docs/apis.markdown

 - container: Container to validate access against
 - roles: A set of rules to validate access

+Response:
+- check for access: can be one of three states:
+  - unknown
+  - deny
+  - allow
+- status code/message

+Note: any deny is a hard deny.

 #### /container/check_user_access
 - container: Container to validate access against
 - username: A username to check access against